 Your learning outcome depends on active participation through peer feedback and discussions with each other.
 The course is student-centred, why participants will carry out tasks and exercises at in-class and out-of-class activities.

-Recommended knowledge for participation (if any): This course is relevant for all PhD students who wish to improve their quality of teaching.
+Recommended knowledge for participation: This course is relevant for all PhD students who wish to improve their quality of teaching.
 It is not crucial that the student is affiliated to a course or has regular teaching hours.
 However, participants will probably benefit the most if they already teach or have teaching experience.

-Venue: Online via AU learning management system and in meeting room M1 at The Conference Centre, Frederik Nielsens Vej 2-4, Aarhus C (10 Dec. in Preben Hornung Stuen)
+Venue: Online via AU learning management system and in Preben Hornung stuen (18, 20 May and 10 June) and Richard Mortensen stuen (8 June), The Conference Centre, Frederik Nielsens Vej 2-4, Aarhus C

 Participation in the course is without cost for:

 - PhD students, Research Year students and Research Honours Programme students from Aarhus University